yilkalargaw/simple_shell/README.md

 our shell is compiled using:
 gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh

-Testing
+##Testing
-Our shell is configired to work as shown below:
+Our shell is configureed to work as shown below:

 $ ./hsh
 ($) /bin/ls